-DLH Holdings Corp. is a provider of technology-enabled business process outsourcing and program management solutions, and public health research and analytics offerings.
+DLH is a provider of technology-enabled business process outsourcing and program management solutions, and public health research and analytics offerings.
 We are primarily focused on improving and better deploying large-scale federal health and human service initiatives.
-The Company derives 99% of its revenue from agencies of the Federal government, providing services to several agencies including the Department of Veteran Affairs ("VA"), Department of Health and Human Services ("HHS"), and the Department of Defense ("DoD").
-Incorporated in New Jersey in 1969, the Company contracts with its government customers through its subsidiaries.
+The Company derives 99% of its revenue from agencies of the Federal government, providing services to several agencies including the Department of Veteran Affairs ("VA"), Department of Health and Human Services ("HHS"), and the Department of Defense ("DoD"), and Department of Homeland Security ("DHS").
+The Company contracts with its government customers through its subsidiaries.